alberon/dotfiles/.github/README.md

 - Type `t -h` (for *help*) to display the contents of the `scripts/README.md` file (which will be syntax-highlighted if Node.js is installed)
 - Type `t <dir> -h` to display the contents of `scripts/<dir>/README.md`
 - Use tab-completion (e.g. `t d<tab> s<tab>` is 7 keys instead of 18)

-## Supported operating systems

-These scripts have been tested on various platforms at various times:

-- Linux - Debian, Ubuntu, CentOS
-- Windows - Cygwin, Git for Windows
-- Mac OS X

-However, I no longer use Git for Windows or Mac OS X, so there could be bugs.